Frank signs new Brentford deal until 2027

 "We attacked the Premier League in the first season and we're attacking it in our second season.
 I'm looking forward to hopefully continuing our progress and creating more magic moments together."

-Having beaten Manchester City 2-1 at the Etihad Stadium in their last game before the World Cup, Brentford host Tottenham on Monday.
+Having beaten Manchester City 2-1 at Etihad Stadium in its last game before the FIFA World Cup, Brentford hosts Tottenham Hotspur on Boxing Day.